top of page

 Internal garden at the Bellingrath House

-The garden was massive with this river with boardwalk.
+The garden was massive with this river with a boardwalk.

 Bellingrath Boardwalk